fwolf/copyright-year-updater.sh/README.md

     copyright-year-updater.sh [FILE]

-Currently can only treat single file.
+Currently can only update single file, but we can use `find` and `xargs`  to treat multiple files:

+    find *.sh | xargs -L1 copyright-year-updater.sh

 ## License